Schedule

 What to expect during oral cancer screenings

-At Aspen Dental, an oral cancer screening can be included in an comprehensive exam, but if you don't need one it won't be included, so it depends on the case.
+At Aspen Dental, an oral cancer screening can be included in a comprehensive exam, but it’s based on need, so it depends on the case.
 It’s a quick, gentle check—and we’ll talk you through what we’re looking for, every step of the way.

 Your dentist will check your mouth and throat for anything that looks unusual.

-If needed, we use a specialized tool to highlight tissue changes that may need a closer look.
+If needed, a specialized tool it used to highlight tissue changes that may need a closer look.

-Your dentist will explain what we’re seeing and answer questions as we go.
+Your dentist will explain what they’re seeing and answer questions.

 You’ll leave with clear results and next steps, if any.